Communist Party of Spain: Divisions in the party, collaboration with other groups in the United Left

-After Anguita's retirement, and succession by Francisco Frutos, the PCE again modified its course.
-Frutos led IU into the election of 2000, after signing an electoral pact with PSOE, only to see the IU vote halved to 4%.
-He was then himself defeated when running to become the new IU coordinator by Gaspar Llamazares, who pursued a course of further rapprochement with PSOE.
-Tensions within IU grew when Llamazares was re-elected as IU coordinator in 2004 with a plurality of the vote against the candidate who was supported by the PCE leadership, Enrique Santiago.
-He again defeated a PCE candidate in an IU leadership primary in 2007.
-The alliance suffered more disappointing election results (4-5% in 2004 and 2008).
-By 2009, PCE membership was down to 20,000.
+In 2008 the party was referred to as left-wing by various academic political writers.
 After the 2008 election, Llamazares resigned as IU coordinator, and later that year, PCE politician Cayo Lara was elected to replace him on the platform "For an anti-capitalist, republican, federal, and alternative United Left".
 IU shifted back towards a more confrontational attitude towards the PSOE, and José Luis Centella succeeded Frutos as PCE general secretary the next year.
 For the 2015 elections, IU joined up with further partners in the Popular Unity (UP) alliance, led by PCE politician Alberto Garzón.
 It received 4% of the vote, and was eclipsed by the new left-wing party Podemos.
 UP subsequently joined with Podemos in the Unidos Podemos alliance, which received 21% of the vote in the 2016 election.
 The PCE, meanwhile, moved in its XX Congress in 2017 to explicitly embrace Marxism–Leninism again, marking a break with the previous forty years.

-List of Secretaries-General
+List of secretaries-general

 Federations of the PCE

 The PCE consists of 15 federations: